-- c.
+- a.
+The CWE community is built on the foundation of offensive and defensive cyberspace capability development (vulnerability research; development, testing, and deployment of software, hardware, radio frequency (RF) components; data analytics) and values officers with deep technical expertise and operational knowledge of the cyber domain.
+CWEs are high-demand, low-density leaders and subject matter experts who develop foundational expertise in assignments at NCWDG, U.S. TENTH Fleet/FLTCYBERCOM, and NSA.
+All CWEs are expected to engage in continuous learning to expand their technical abilities and keep pace with rapidly evolving technologies. - b.
 The CWE career path changed in Fiscal Year 2019 (FY-19) and moved away from a legacy path that called for CWEs to lateral transfer to the CW or IP designator between five and eight years of commissioned service.
 Former CWEs were allowed to return to the CWE Community and will have records that show service as a CWE, then as a CW or IP, followed by a return to CWE.
 Additionally, under the Constructive Grade Credit authorities granted by the FY-19 National Defense Authorization Act, some CWEs may have been accessed into the Navy at a paygrade above ensign due to their advanced education and/or specialized experience.
-As a result, these officers will have less total time in service (and fewer fitness reports) than their peers competing for promotion to the same paygrade. - d.
-Part of the recent rapid CWE community growth has come through lateral transfer in senior paygrades 04 through 06.
+As a result, these officers will have less total time in service (and fewer fitness reports) than their peers competing for promotion to the same paygrade. - c.
+Part of the recent rapid CWE Community growth has come through lateral transfer in senior paygrades 0-4 through 0-6.
 In some of these cases, the transferring officer may not have all of the hands-on development experience expected to be gained while a junior CWE.
-In these cases, superior performance in the officer's previous designator should be taken into consideration when evaluating an officer's promotion potential. - e.
-Fully qualified CWE commanders will have demonstrated experience in offensive or defensive cyber warfare mission areas, as well as demonstrated leadership (e.g., dept, div, team) in previous assignments, indicating potential to succeed as a commander.
-All fully qualified CWE commanders must possess an advanced degree (master's, engineer's, or doctorate).
-Advanced education in a CWE-related field (e.g., cyber operations, computer science, computer engineering, electrical engineering) is highly valued.
-Fully qualified officers will also be JPME Phase I complete.
+In these cases, superior performance in the officer's previous designator should be taken into consideration when evaluating an officer's promotion potential.

+d.
+Fully qualified CWE commanders will:

+- (1) Have demonstrated experience in either offensive or defensive cyber warfare mission areas. - (2) Have demonstrated leadership (e.g., dept, div, team) in previous assignments. - (3) Possess an advanced degree (master's, engineer's, or doctorate) in a technical, cyber related field.